OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Image Constrained Light-Curve Models

-Our detection of the exoplanet host star in the high angular resolution follow-up observations can be used to determine the masses and distance of the host star and planet only when the constraints from microlensing light curve models are also included.
-One common approach \citep{Bennett2015} is to generate a collection of model parameters that are consistent with the light curve using MCMC calculations, and then to exclude those models that are inconsistent with the high angular resolution follow-up observation results.
+Our detection of the exoplanet host star in the high angular resolution follow-up observations can be used to determine the masses and distance of the host star and planet only when the constraints from microlensing light-curve models are also included.
+One common approach \citep{Bennett2015} is to generate a collection of model parameters that are consistent with the light-curve using MCMC calculations, and then to exclude those models that are inconsistent with the high angular resolution follow-up observation results.

-In cases where the modeling includes the microlensing parallax effect ($\pi_E$), the fraction of light curve models in the Markov Chain that are consistent with the high resolution follow-up data can be very small.
-This is largely because the light curve measurement of the source-lens relative proper motion constrains the direction of the $\pi_E$ vector to be parallel to the relative proper motion.
-Although $\pi_E$ should be present in every microlensing event observed by ground-based telescopes, it is often not included in light curve modeling analyses since it's parameters cannot be measured very precisely.
-This approach can be problematic, however, because even when $\pi_E$ parameters cannot be measured precisely, they can still influence some of the other model parameters.
-Therefore, it is prudent to include $\pi_E$ values that are consistent with the high angular resolution follow-up data when exploring $\pi_E$ models.
-Furthermore, the event in this paper, OB161195, has a claimed $\pi_E$ signal from \textit{Spitzer} observations, so it is helpful to compare the $\pi_E$ signal implied by the high angular resolution follow-up observations to the claim made based on \textit{Spitzer} images.
+In cases where the modeling includes the microlensing parallax effect ($\pi_{\rm E}$), the fraction of light-curve models in the Markov Chain that are consistent with the high resolution follow-up data can be very small.
+This is largely because the light-curve measurement of the source-lens relative proper motion constrains the direction of the $\pi_{\rm E}$ vector to be parallel to the relative proper motion.
+Although $\pi_{\rm E}$ should be present in every microlensing event observed by ground-based telescopes, it is often not included in light-curve modeling analyses since it's parameters cannot be measured very precisely.
+This approach can be problematic, however, because even when $\pi_{\rm E}$ parameters cannot be measured precisely, they can still influence some of the other model parameters.
+Therefore, it is prudent to include $\pi_{\rm E}$ values that are consistent with the high angular resolution follow-up data when exploring $\pi_{\rm E}$ models.
+Furthermore, the event in this paper, OB161195, has a claimed $\pi_{\rm E}$ signal from \textit{Spitzer} observations, so it is helpful to compare the $\pi_E$ signal implied by the high angular resolution follow-up observations to the claim made based on \textit{Spitzer} images.